-While pads are are easy to find in any drugstore or supermarket, some regions of South America are notoriously for being difficult places to locate tampons.
-Thanks to devastatingly effective marketing in the last century that painted tampons as a product that only promiscuous women would use, some South Americans- and especially many Chileans- tend to associate the usage of sanitary pads with purity, and tampon use with loose sexual ethics.
+While pads are easy to find in any drugstore or supermarket, some regions of South America are notoriously for being difficult places to locate tampons.
+Thanks to devastatingly effective marketing in the last century that claimed tampons were a product that only promiscuous women would use, some South Americans- and especially many Chileans- associate tampon use with loose sexual ethics.

 Younger generations seem to be more empowered in their choices, however, and in areas with younger populations you’ll find tampons for sale in drugstores and supermarkets.

 El Calafate, Argentina – El Calafate has one major supermarket and one minor supermarket.
 Neither market sold tampons on their shelves.
 Crux Verde, a pharmacy chain, might have sold tampons, but I didn’t check there.

 Puerto Natales, Patagonia, Chile, – Near the entrance to Torres del Paine, Puerto Natales has a Unimarc, a major supermarket chain, but did not stock tampons on shelves.